rsksmart/rsk3.js/docs/rsk3.md

 rsk3
 ========

-The `rsk3` package allows you to interact with an Ethereum blockchain itself and the deployed smart contracts.
+The `rsk3` allows you to interact with a Rsk blockchain itself and the deployed smart contracts.

 ``` javascript